 Upper field activities include baseball, soccer, and Frisbee.
 Campers of varying skill levels play in the in-house soccer leagues or just kick and throw the ball around.
 Baseball games are played with a tennis ball for safety and ease of catching; baseball mitts are not required.
 Members of The Philadelphia Union and Philadelphia Soul professional teams often entertain campers with fun games to help everyone brush up on their skills.
 The upper field is also used for our Color War events like the softball toss, tug-of-war, sack races, and dizzy izzy contests.

-Our large 60 x 40 ft pool accommodates several swim groups of different skill levels each period.
+Our large 60 x 50 ft pool was new in 2017 and sports a diving board, an easy entrance ramp, underwater seats, a water polo and water ball area, an instructional lane area, and a water slide.
+These areas easily accommodate several swim groups of different skill levels each period.
 Instruction is given for beginning, intermediate, and advanced swimmers.

 Campers are evaluated at the beginning of camp and throughout the season to insure that they are placed into the appropriate skill group.